LesGolems/RateMyEPFL/README.md

 ## Run tests

 You need to allow our app to mock the phone's location by going to the Developper Options and for 'Select mock location app' select RateMyEPFL.
-If the app is not shown when trying to select you can use the following command :
+If the app is not shown when trying to select you can use the following adb command :

 ```
 adb shell appops set com.github.sdp.ratemyepfl android:mock_location allow